Last updated on March 27th, 2023 at 06:01 pm

-Thought of travelling had been floating around in my head for some time.
-I’d started to find myself fascinated by TV shows, like Bruce Parry’s ‘Tribe’ and pretty much anything narrated by David Attenborough.
-I started reading books by travel writers.
+Around the same time, I’d started to find myself fascinated by TV shows, like Bruce Parry’s ‘Tribe’ and pretty much anything narrated by David Attenborough.
+I started reading books by travel writers like Bill Bryson and Tony Hawks.
 I went to talks by those same authors and was inspired by their stories.

-I began to dream of what it might be like to visit places like Tanzania, or Mongolia, or Papua New Guinea.
+It all sounded so exciting and challenging.
+Something which my life, currently, was not.
+I began to dream of what it might be like to visit places like Tanzania, Ethiopia, Mongolia, the Amazon or Papua New Guinea.

 One quiet afternoon at work, I decided to work out how much time I’d spent commuting to and from the office over the last five years.
 No idea why I did this, perhaps some morbid curiosity.

 I did the maths.
 And then I did it again because I’m rubbish at maths and it couldn’t be possible, could it?

 I worked out that I’d spent around 4.5 full months of my life (approx 3,000 hours) driving to and from work in my car on the same stretch of motorway.
 I was 28 and this made me so unbelievably sad.

 I realised that life was passing me by at an alarming rate and I hadn’t really done anything.
 I was angry with myself and I wanted those 4.5 months back.

 So I decided to go to Africa.
 And I decided to go alone.
 Everyone else I knew who’d gone travelling had gone to Australia or Southeast Asia.
 I wanted to do something different.

 It started with a month.
 I wanted to climb Mount Kilimanjaro, go on safari, and volunteer.
 I sponsored a little girl in Tanzania through ActionAid, so that was where I started my research.
 But the more I researched, the more I wanted to do.